hiway/yakrazor/README.md

 ### Track and manage time spent on tasks

-- One-button time tracking
+- Automatic time tracking
-- Time spent on required side quests is included
+- Time spent on tangents is included
 - Pomodoro system to manage work and breaks